maxkomarychev/react-native-ultimate-config/docs/cookbook.md

     }
    ```

 1. Done.
+If you run `(cd android; ./gradlew/assembleDebug)` it will properly
-Whenever gradle is configuring tasks it will read env data from files
+   pick up all configs per flavor names.
+Whenever gradle is configuring tasks
+   it will read env data from files and populate resources, build config and
-   and populate resources, build config and manifest placeholders from them.
+   manifest placeholders from them.